Assistant Professor of Urban Planning

 Recently in the News

-Liz Koslov is assistant professor of Urban Planning and the Institute of the Environment and Sustainability at UCLA, where she studies the social, cultural, and political dimensions of urban climate change adaptation.
+Liz Koslov is an Assistant Professor in the Department of Urban Planning and Institute of the Environment and Sustainability at UCLA, where she studies the social dimensions of climate change, questions of environmental and climate justice, and how cities are adapting to effects such as extreme weather and sea-level rise.

-Prior to coming to UCLA, Koslov was a Mellon postdoctoral fellow in the humanities at MIT.
+Prior to joining UCLA, Koslov was a Mellon Postdoctoral Fellow in the Humanities at MIT.